Summary

 In this earned media example, AWS has announced the general availability of its Cloud WAN network.
 One thing to point out with this coverage is that the reporter links to amazon.com a few times.
 In the first link, the reporter uses “Cloud WAN” as the anchor text, which links to the AWS Cloud WAN product page.
 It could be argued that this link is more valuable than the article.
 The Register is a high-authority website; linking to the Amazon AWS web page with a keyword that Amazon’s customers are searching for will increase the search results for that page.
 This is an “inbound link” and is critical to your SEO program.

-This earned media example is what is referred to as a headline mention and an exclusive.
+These earned media example is what is referred to as a headline mention or an exclusive.
 It’s a headline mention because AWS is mentioned in the headline.
 It’s exclusive because the entire article is about AWS.

 This example of earned media is different.
 AWS is mentioned in the headline of CRN but not in the best context.
 The story highlights why Google Cloud beats AWS and Microsoft Azure.
 While it is not “an exclusive” for Google Cloud, it provides various proof points as to why they are a better technology choice for potential customers.
 You can imagine the impact of a story like this when a buyer comes across it while researching cloud providers.